cyberbotics/webots/docs/guide/web-animation.md

   * `play`: if false, the animation will be paused, otherwise it will be played.
   * `mobileDevice`: boolean variable specifying if the application is running on a mobile device.
 * `resize()`: automatically resize the web-component.
 * `updateNode(nodeId, field, value, render)`: Update the value of a webotsjs node.
-The value is updated only on the web side, do not used with simulation.
+The value is updated only on the web side, do not use with the simulation.
   * `nodeId`: the id of the node (for example: 113).
   * `field`: the field to update.
 Supported field are: `translation`, `rotation` and the various `colors`.
   * `value`: the new value to be set, in `WbVector3.js` or `WbVector4.js` format.